ashishsinghAK/Travel_App/README.md

-# Applicaton Flow-------
+# Application Flow-------

 1 Onboarding page--
         A) Users are first presented with the Onboarding page where they can enter:

            a) Duration of the trip.
-           b)Number of members traveling.
+           b) Number of members traveling.
            c) Destination.

 2 Main Dashboard
         B) Once the user is redirected to the Main Dashboard, the following sections are displayed:

-            a) Accommodation: Displays accommodation options for the selected destination. b)Flight Details: Displays flight details including departure and arrival information. c)Activities: Shows a list of activities available at the destination. d)Navbar: Provides navigation options like the ability to go back to the onboarding page or view upcoming trips. e)Upcoming Trip: Displays an overview of the user's upcoming trip, including dates, members, and destination.
+            a) Accommodation: Displays accommodation options for the selected destination.
+            b) Flight Details: Displays flight details including departure and arrival information.
+            c) Activities: Shows a list of activities available at the destination.
+            d) Navbar: Provides navigation options like the ability to go back to the onboarding page or view upcoming trips.
+            e) Upcoming Trip: Displays an overview of the user's upcoming trip, including dates, members, and destination.